Skip to main content

 1. Check the depth - there's usually a depth indicator, but if the river is in spate and you're not driving a 4WD vehicle, it might be best to reset the Sat Nav and go the long war around. (it'll be a nice drive).

 2. Cross very slowly.
-Apart from the fact that your bow waves will annoy the ducks, you don't have to be going very fast before the build-up of water on your radiator grid eventually penetrates your engine.
+Apart from the fact that your bow waves will annoy the ducks, you don't have to go very fast before the build-up of water on your radiator grid eventually penetrates your engine.
 5. mph should suffice.

 3. After every successful crossing - check your breaks.
 They should be OK but don't wait until you need them before finding out that you have a problem.